Mario-Albornoz/Neuracity-FrontEnd/README.md

 ## How to run
 This repo uses Reat + Vite,

+## Install

-Install Tailwind Css for styling
+Tailwind Css for styling

-Install recharts for graphics and charts.
+recharts for graphics and charts.

-Run npm install @mui/icons-material
+@mui/icons-material
-Run npm i @emotion/react @emotion/styled (if it doesn't work with these two, check the error message and install the dependency it asks for)
+@emotion/react @emotion/styled (if it doesn't work with these two, check the error message and install the dependency it asks for)

 Run npm run dev, to start running it locally.